rateldajer/markcrowley/_pages/UWaterlooAIMLCourses.md

 permalink: /aimlcourses-uwaterloo/
 description: Courses and programs available at the University of Waterloo for students interested in Artificial Intelligence and Machine Learning.
 (Always under revision)
 nav: false
+description: DRAFT page
 showtitle: true
+published: false
 ---

 # AIML Courses at UWaterloo
+**NOTE:** this page is very out of date, see course list elsehwere

 ## ECE Courses (let's start here)